rrich-kray/budget-tracker/README.md

 the Budget Tracker app was designed so that users could keep track of their expenses over time.

-This app served as a great way to learn more about PWAs and the benefits they can provide to users above and beyond those of traditional web applications.
+This app served as an excellent primer to PWAs and the numerous benefits they provide.

 On that note, the application is characterized by three main features: